 Days before the death of Christ, we read of the woman and the alabaster jar (Matthew 26:6-13), annointing Christ with this beautiful and very expensive perfume.
 Many were indignant that this was a waste.
 But this was an action of devoted love.
 Holy Week invites us into a time of slowing down and reflection.
 To pivot our gaze on the last week of ministry as we recall Christ’s closing steps on this earth.
+To discover 3 daring truths from these women of passion.

 What does Easter mean to you?